stella-cv/docs/docs/parameters.rst

       -
     * - server_uri
       -
+    * - max_num_keyframes
+      - Limit the number of keyframes transferred at one time.
+This avoids disconnections when loading large maps.
+    * - max_num_landmarks
+      - Limit the number of landmarks transferred at one time.
+This avoids disconnections when loading large maps.
     * - publish_points
       - If true, pointcloud transfer is enabled.
 The default is true.
 Pointcloud transfer is slow, so disabling pointcloud transfer may be useful to improve performance of SocketViewer.